 Words have the power to inspire and connect people, even across languages, and writing this book reminded me of so many Italian idioms I learned growing up.
-As I developed each character, I started working with an Italian tutor to broaden my understanding of not only Ari's but also my own family's native vernacular.

 In bocca chiusa non entrano mosche. ~ A closed mouth catches no flies.